-Are you struggling sleeping in a hostel while backpacking and travelling?
-Then this is the article for you!
-Check out these top tips for sleeping in a hostel!
+Are you struggling sleeping in a hostel while backpacking?
+Then this post is packed full of hostel tips and tricks on how to sleep in a hostel!

 Sleeping in a hostel can be really difficult at first, especially if you’ve never done it before.